yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 ## 10. Push files to our online repository

-The last step is **push** our committed changes to the remote repository.
+The last step is to **push** our committed changes to the remote repository.
 We do this using `git push`.
 The syntax for this is `git push origin <branchname>`.
 This will push the file to the remote origin and match it to the name of the branch.
 We'll talk more about branches below; for now we can just type `git push` which defaults to the `master` branch on the remote origin.
 To push our files to Github, use the following:

 ```sh
 git push